shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab6.md

 6. A new semantic model dialog opens.
 Enter **sm_FAIAD** as the Direct Lake semantic model name.

 7. We have the option to select a subset of the tables by default.
 Remember, we created views in the earlier lab.
 We want to include these views in the model.
-Expand the **dbo** schema, from here you can see all tables and views in your lakehouse.
+Expand the **dbo** schema from here, you can see all tables and views in your lakehouse.

    ![](../media/lab-06/L6T3S7-2002.png)